Chrysocolla

 Chrysocolla covered by druses of small sparkling quartz crystals is called "Drusy Chrysocolla" and is very popular for jewelry.
 It is found in Peru.

-The rarest and best quality is chrysocolla chalcedony with turquoise-like colour, but harder and chemically more stable than turquise.
+The rarest and best quality is chrysocolla chalcedony with turquoise-like colour, but harder and chemically more stable than turquoise.
 It comes from several copper mines in Arizona, Mexico, Taiwan and Peru.

 See also: Eilat Stone, a blue-green gem material from Israel that contains Chrysocolla.